saranshrakshak/scam-avenger/README.md

 I'm also utilizing previously recorded scam calls on youtube, there are a few famous YouTubers (such as KitBoga and Jim Browning) who frequently call back scammers and mess with them (I highly recommend checking Jim Browning out; he is an amazing person).
 I am taking YouTube's auto-generated subtitles from these channels and grouping common trigger words that are used by the scammer(from scammers script or general template), to train the proper pre-recorded responses from the same voice actor.

 Additionally, I will set up a virtual machine, so that I can give the appearance of complying with the scammers instructions while they run the scam.
 I am also in the process of creating a fake web page for a bank to log into while talking to the scammer.

-# ------- NOTES -------

-######
-## FIGURE SHIT OUT ABOUT SECURITITTY
-#
-## set up go fund me
-## maybe spend some of budget for hiring someone not retarded in photoship to make logo and cover photo
-## can do links and emojis in README
-# :shit: :headphones: :heavy_minus_sign: :telephone_receiver:
-# add support for scan scam (QR code 4 BitCoin)

-# contact FTC for scam number database

-PART 2 :
-Scammer Recruiter - Beta
-Company that would hire these scammers after the call pay them/bribe them for knowledge possibly recruit for paid online education course for elderly and young kids (scam awareness, prevention, and spread of knowledge).